Antibiotic Medication Allergy

 Wear a medical alert bracelet:

 Wear a medical alert bracelet that says you have an antibiotic medicine allergy.
-Caregivers need to know that they should not give you this antibiotic.
+Healthcare providers need to know that they should not give you this antibiotic.

 - You have a rash.